Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 6. Site Speed

 This is a very critical point to check.
-Use Yahoo’s YSlow or Google Pagespeed Insights to identify the issues which are slowing your site’s speed.
+Use Yahoo’s YSlow or Google Pagespeed Insights to identify the issues that are slowing your site’s speed.

 7. Search Engine Optimization (SEO)

-With SEO you identify the issues which are affecting the ranking of your site.
+With SEO, you identify the issues that are affecting the ranking of your site.

 8. Analytics